ryans5903/ChessProject/README.md

-# Solarwinds MSP Technical Exercise - ChessProject
+# SolarWinds MSP Technical Exercise - ChessProject

-Welcome to the technical exercise used to assess candidates for Developer roles at Solarwinds MSP.
+Welcome to the technical exercise used to assess candidates for Developer roles at SolarWinds MSP.

 You can carry out this exercise in your own time, in your IDE of choice.